 Our tutor assessment process is highly selective

 1. Prospective tutors apply on our website with a CV, and answer detailed questions on their academic background and teaching experience.

 4. The first part of the interview is a lesson which is prepared in advance by the tutor but needs to be adapted on the day according to the needs of the student.
-The student is one our assessors.
-Our team of assessors is made up of our longest-standing and highest-performing tutors.
+The student is one of our assessors.
+Our team of assessors is made up of our most experienced and highest performing tutors.
 They are chosen by our Founding Director, Joe Hytner, who is a PGCE qualified teacher.
-Some assessors are school teachers; others are private tutors with thousands of hours of tutoring experience.

 5. The second part of the interview is a self-assessment, in which the tutor is encouraged to reflect on the strengths and weaknesses of the lesson they gave.
 This gives us an insight into the tutor's self-awareness and their ability to improve their own practice.

 6. The third and final part of the interview is a general discussion about the tutor's teaching approach and beliefs.
 Alongside the lesson itself, this gives us a really good insight into the personality and teaching style of the private tutor in question.

 7. Tutors who demonstrate outstanding teaching skill and an inspirational/engaging personality at interview are formally accepted onto our books.
 After background checking (see below), they can start being put forward to clients.